PaperMC/Paper/README.md

 Compile From Source
 ------
-To compile Paper, you need **JDK 8, maven, and an internet connection.**
+To compile Paper, you need **JDK 8 or higher, maven, and an internet connection.**

 Clone this repo, run `./paper jar` from *bash*, get files.